AkashKundu114/KemzoDev-Network/README.md

 # KemzoDev-Network
 KemzoDev Network Offical Website.
-HTML/CSS/JS Free to use
+HTML/CSS/JS.
+Open Source

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.